 An event summary accompanied with photos can be found here.

-What workplace wellness publications has the Chamber produced?
+What are some of the workplace wellness publications has the Chamber produced?

-In April 2016, the U.S. Chamber of Commerce released, Winning With Wellness.
+In April 2016, the Chamber released, Winning With Wellness.

-In January, 2017, the Chamber released an executive summary of the Winning With Wellness publication.
-The executive summary is a one-shop stop resource, outlining the 10 essential steps in designing a workplace wellness program, provides a chart that summarizes reports and case studies demonstrating employee satisfaction and social or financial ROI, and incorporates a series of tables, which discuss the legal and regulatory parameters associated with these programs.
+In January 2017, the Chamber released an executive summary of the publication.
+The executive summary is a one stop resource outlining the 10 essential steps in designing a workplace wellness program, provides a chart that summarizes reports and case studies demonstrating employee satisfaction and social or financial ROI, and incorporates a series of tables that examine the legal and regulatory parameters associated with these programs.